-The church was founded by the Crusaders in the 12th century CE, yet after defeated in the Horns of Hattin, the Muslim conquored Tiberias and converted the church into a Mosque.
+The church was established in the 12th century, during the time of the Crusaders.
+Yet, after their defeat Horns of Hattin, the Muslim also conquered, and converted the church into a Mosque.

-However, in the 18th century the Franciscans re-purchased the property, and reverted it to a church.
-Devoting the church to Saint Peter, an exact replica of his sculpture at the Vatican (by Arnolfo di Cambio) was placed at the entrance.
-After World War II a memomrial wall was added to by the Polish Catholic church, including a central image of the Black Madonna of Czestochowa.
+Only in the 18th century the Franciscans purchased the property and reverted it to a church.
+Devoting it to Saint Peter, a replica of his sculpture at the Vatican was placed at the church’s entrance.
+After World War II, a memorial wall for Polish soldiers was added in the church’s courtyard.
+Placed by the Polish Catholic church, it includes a replica of the Black Madonna of Czestochowa.